-As regards information to be disclosed in prospectuses, the Prospectus Law refers explicitly to the Annexes of the European Commission Regulation 809/2004/EC as amended, which deal with the level of information required to be disclosed, depending on the prescribed category of issuer and the type of securities to be offered.
+As regards information to be disclosed in prospectuses, the Prospectus Law refers explicitly to the annexes of the European Commission Regulation 809/2004/EC as amended, which deal with the level of information required to be disclosed, depending on the prescribed category of issuer and the type of securities to be offered.
 In general, the prospectus must contain all information necessary for investors to make an informed assessment of the assets and liabilities, financial position, profits and losses, and future prospects of the issuer and of any guarantor of the securities to be listed, as well as the rights attaching to such securities and any conditions under which they are issued.
 In particular, the prospectus should include disclosures of applicable risk factors, business and market descriptions, the financial statements of the issuer and a management discussion and analysis (MD&A) section.
-It must also include a summary section (Key Information under the 2010 Directive) which conveys, in plain language, the essential characteristics and risks associates with the issuer, any guarantor and the securities.
-This summary is not required for non-equity securities with a denomination of at least €50,000.
+The prospectus must also include a summary section (key information), which conveys, in plain language, appropriate information relating to the securities offered, including risks associated with the issuer, any guarantor and the securities, in order to aid investors when considering whether to invest in such securities.
+This summary must be drawn up in a common format in order to facilitate comparability of the summaries of similar securities.
+This summary is not required for non-equity securities having a denomination of at least €100,000.